The Art of Truncating Text: A Comprehensive Guide

 - Provide a way for users to access the full text, such as through a “Read more” button.

-Truncating text is a common practice in web development, but it requires careful consideration of accessibility and usability.
-By using the techniques outlined in this article, developers can create truncated text that is both visually appealing and accessible to all users.
+By following these guidelines, developers can create truncated text that is both visually appealing and accessible to all users.